 We’ve outlined below a summary of the key superannuation related elements of the Budget to help you understand them and any impact they may have on your retirement savings.

-While I am a new face to AvSuper, I hold the same view that we’ve always had on the importance and value of keeping you informed about developments and potential changes to super, one of your most significant assets.
-If you have concerns about how these Budget changes may affect you, you can call us with your questions, or make an appointment with one of our professional Member Advice Consultants to obtain advice on your specific situation.
+It is important for AvSuper to keep members informed about developments and potential changes to your super, one of your most significant assets.
+If you have concerns about how these Budget changes may affect you, you can call us with your questions, or make an appointment with one of our professional Senior Member Advice Consultants to obtain advice on your specific situation.

 Chief Executive Officer